d1vshar/Nozomi/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-# Nozomi
+# ArrghBot

-Nozomi is a Discord bot made by WarGamer for the online browser game Politics and War.
+ArrghBot is a fork of Nozomi, rewritten to be single-server ready.

 ## Features